Electron-phonon origins of unconventional resistivity in moderately correlated perovskite oxides

+In this work, we use \textit{ab-initio} el-ph coupling calculations based on density functional theory (DFT) in combination with the Boltzmann transport equation (BTE) to explain the DC resistivity in low-resistivity perovskite oxide metals.
+We demonstrate that the $T^2$ scaling arises from \emph{el-ph} scattering due to the shape of the Fermi surface~\cite{Kukkonen1978,Dylla2019,mirjolet2021} and the role of optical phonons~\cite{abramovitch2024}, and that the superlative conductivity of \smo{} is due to weak el-ph coupling (similar to, e.g., copper).
+We predict that several similar oxides (\swo{}, \sto{}, and \sno{}) could show similarly low RT resistivity, and show that the somewhat higher resistivity of \svo{} is explained via the role of electron correlations in the el-ph coupling of that material.

+Finally, we comment on the role of structural distortions in achieving low RT resistivity, and how they may clarify the thin-film/single-crystal discrepancies in the literature.
+Trends uncovered in these calculations highlight design principles for the discovery of other ultra-low resistivity transition-metal oxides.

-Transport calculations were performed using the linearized Boltzmann transport equation as implemented in the Phoebe code~\cite{phoebe} by iterative solution~\cite{omini1995iterative}.
-To approximate the effects of Coulomb interactions within the transition-metal $d$ states at the Fermi level, we applied the simplified rotationally-invariant DFT+$U$ scheme of Dudarev~\cite{dudarev1998electron} in which an effective $U_{\mathrm{eff}}= U-J$ is used; following prior work, we choose $U_{\rm eff} = 2.76$ eV and $3.85$ eV for \smo{} and \svo{}, respectively~\cite{LeeHand2020,Hampel2020,Cappelli2022,Lechermann2006}.
-Additional computational details are found in the End Matter Sec.~\ref{sec:comp}.
-El-el scattering rates were calculated by a subset of the authors in Ref.~\citenum{Our_PRL} using DFT+DMFT.
+\textit{Methods} Transport calculations were performed by solving the linearized BTE as implemented in the Phoebe code~\cite{phoebe} by iterative solution~\cite{omini1995iterative}.
+To approximate the effects of Coulomb interactions within the transition-metal $d$ states at the Fermi level, we applied the simplified rotationally-invariant DFT+$U$ scheme of Dudarev et al.~\cite{dudarev1998electron} in which an effective $U_{\mathrm{eff}}= U-J$ is used; following prior work, we choose $U_{\rm eff} = 2.76$ eV for all materials \cite{LeeHand2020,Hampel2020,Cappelli2022,Liang2025} except \svo{}, where we use $3.85$ eV \cite{Lechermann2006}.
+Additional computational details are found in the Supplemental Material (SM)~\cite{SM}, Sec.
+S1.
+We note that the inclusion of $U$ does not significantly affect the electronic structure of these materials, but can influence the strength of the el-ph coupling as we show below.
+Recent work has underscored the connection between electron interactions and el-ph via more sophisticated methods than DFT+$U$ \cite{abramovitch2025, li2019, lazzeri2008, mandal2014}, but we expect the general trends to hold due to the relatively weak correlations in these materials.

+\textit{Temperature-dependent resistivities} Figure~\ref{fig:resistivity} shows the el-ph-limited resistivity for the cubic \cubic{} structure of the perovskite oxides \smo{}, \swo{}, \sto{}, \sno{}, and \svo{}, where points indicate the results of the BTE calculations and lines the fits to the Kukkonen model \cite{Kukkonen1978} (explained below).
+All crystal structures were fully relaxed with the exception of \sno{}, which required a 1\% hydrostatic tensile strain to stabilize \cubic{}, indicated by the label $\varepsilon=1\%$.
+We will first analyze the RT resistivities of the materials, explaining the observed trends and how to understand the varied experimental results of the resistivity in \smo{}; then, we will discuss the origin of the temperature scaling, especially the unconventional $T^2$ regime.